6 AM: Alarm. Commute. Coffee.

 ❌ Daily practice without breaks

-❌ Learning system design deeply (unless senior role)
+❌ Learning system design deeply (unless targeting senior roles)

 What to KEEP: